Multitenant KEDA & KPA

 |---|---|

-operatorReady | Whether the tenant operator is running |
+operatorReady | Whether the KEDA operator Deployment is ready |

 tlsCertReady | Whether the TLS certificate Secret is available |

-configSynced | Whether the tenant config has been synced to the metrics adapter |
+configSynced | Whether tenant routing is synced to the shared metrics adapter |

-message | Human-readable status message |
+message | Human-readable tenant diagnostic, when present |

 To check the metrics adapter’s tenant connections: